hexchat/documentation/faq.rst

 How do I auto-reconnect after my computer wakes up from being in sleep/hibernate mode?
 --------------------------------------------------------------------------------------

-Try the following command from a chat window:
+Try the following command from a chat window (time is in seconds):

-     /set net_ping_timeout 31
+     /set net_ping_timeout 60

 Why are channels joined before identifying?
 -------------------------------------------